 - You set the deadlines and have to control them by yourself;

 - You work from home or any other place and should control the influence of the conditions on your productivity;

 - The scope of work you can supply is limited by your personal abilities and talent;

 - You have to be strong-willed and highly organized to efficiently separate your work time and personal time.

-This way of work demands high level of total and absolute responsibility in case the person wants to become really successful rather than just make a living.
-In the sphere of design you have to become a “Jack of all trades” being able to organize efficient workplace, fast and easy communication, keeping deadlines, controlling finance and improving as a professional all at the same time.
+This way of work demands a high level of total and absolute responsibility in case the person wants to become really successful rather than just make a living.
+In the sphere of design you have to become a “Jack of all trades” being able to organize an efficient workplace, have fast and easy communication, keep deadlines, control finance and improve as a professional all at the same time.

-Talking about design sphere, teamwork usually means that you become a part of design studio or agency.
-Certainly, this style of work is different from the one described above not only in terms of workflow itself but also in terms of process organization.
+Talking about the design sphere, teamwork usually means that you become a part of a design studio or agency.
+Certainly, this style of work is different from the one described above not only in terms of the workflow itself but also in terms of process organization.

-– Work in a team has higher level of stability in workload, planning time and finances;
+- Work in a team has a higher level of stability in workload, planning time, and finances;

 - In many cases it gives the faster way of successful presenting yourself as for international design community as a result of accumulated efforts of all the team members;